 1. Perform a root-cause analysis to identify cultural weaknesses

-These types of culture audits often indirectly reveal potential cultural risks.
-Example audits include T&E, workforce planning, talent acquisition, learning and education, compliance trainings, and sales compensation.
+These types of culture audit often indirectly reveal potential cultural risks.
+Example audits include T&E, workforce planning, talent acquisition, learning and education, compliance training, and sales compensation.

-While there are opportunities to address culture in most audits, teams can narrow its focus to key areas where culture plays a stronger influence.
-Start with risk and cyber culture and look at varying tolerances and controls in place to monitor risk.
+While there are opportunities to address culture in most audits, teams can narrow their focus to critical areas where culture plays a more substantial influence.
+Start with risk and cyberculture and look at varying tolerances and controls in place to monitor risk.

 3. Be patient.
-Improvements require time, effective communication, and follow through
+Improvements require time, effective communication, and follow-through

-“It takes a lot of time to address cultural issues.
-IA needs time with management to figure out a path for change.
-Management is often tied up working on day-to-day functions and may not have time to immediately address all the issues,” says David.
-“This is where corporate sponsorship at the Executive level of management and the Board can be helpful in allocating resources and setting the right priority.”
-Most importantly, Internal Audit “needs to be skilled in communicating and elevating any cultural issues requiring change and work with management as a change agent to help make it happen.”
+It takes a lot of time to address cultural issues.
+Internal Audit needs time with management to figure out a path for change.
+Management is often tied up working on day-to-day functions and may not have time to immediately address all the issues.
+This is where corporate sponsorship at the Executive level of management and the Board can be helpful in allocating resources and setting the right priority.
+Most importantly, internal audit needs to be skilled in communicating and elevating any cultural issues requiring change and work with management as a change agent to help make it happen.